 🔖 6 min read

-Nursing a tree into its fully-grown, mature state takes a good dynamic between creative horticulture skills and strong dedication.
+Nursing a tree into its fully grown, mature state takes a good dynamic between creative horticulture skills and strong dedication.
 Get to know why these living art creations are deeply valued and preserved by learning their origin and significance to people in and out of Japan.

 The History of Bonsai

 These so-called “dwarf trees” actually started to emerge in China during the Wei and Jin Dynasties.
-There was also an increase in the influences of Buddhism, Taoism, and Confucianism on the portrayal of simplicity and elegance in landscapes.
+There was also an increase in the influences of Buddhism, Taoism and Confucianism on the portrayal of simplicity and elegance in landscapes.
 Taoists firmly believed that representing some aspects of nature on a scaled-down model gave people access to their magical properties.

-Thus, the Chinese art form called Penjing (which means tray plant or potted landscape) was born.
-Apart from Penzai, the cultivated tree, it was also made up of rocks and water in order to depict the essence of nature in symbolic form.
 The Chinese developed pruning and trimming skills over time to create trees into an appearance that they wanted.
 Penjing started to mature in the Tang Dynasty, where more artistic styles of this landscape appeared and visual prints on these subjects became more evident.

-During the Hang Dynasty, Buddhist monks from China brought Penjing with them as they traveled to Japan.
+During the Hang Dynasty, Buddhist monks from China brought Penjing with them as they went to Japan.
 They brought various examples of Penzai into the country during the Kamakura Period and taught Japanese monks several techniques to cultivate miniature trees.

-The Japanese monks were able to develop methods that are unique to Japan and later on called it their very own Bonsai.
-From monasteries, Bonsai trees eventually reached the homes of the royals and the elite.
-They were displayed on specially designed shelves as a symbol of their status and honor.
 As time passed, the trees became available across different social classes like samurai warriors and ordinary townspeople.
-They still remain in modern-day Japanese gardens as an integral part of identity and culture.
+They still remain in modern day Japanese gardens as an integral part of identity and culture.

 On Culture, Art, and Zen